|Written by health professionals: Doctor, M.D., CphT, and others - but easy to read.|

 However the symptoms wouldn't abate, so in desperation I sought out a lady I knew not, but one that had been prophesied over as having the gift of healing.
 She was found quickly, she agreed to pray and brought along another who believed in the healing our Heavenly Father can bring about through those so anointed.

-While they prayed, my wife held me.
-It was about ten years before Carolyn had to put the spectacles back on after that.
 My eyes were restored, the symptoms went - the next eye specialist I saw could find no evidence of the original problem.
 Never did go for that operation.
-Carolyn and I both felt God's burning in our eyes.
+I felt God's burning in my eyes.
 Both of us had our eyes healed.

 Jacob has, by having Down Syndrome, given birth to the www.cdadc.com website and I have learned much as a result of Jacob being amongst us.
 I think he has much more to teach us.
 The lesson, however, is not worth the price he has to pay for it.